Kenshiro Daniels

-Kenshiro Michael Lontok Daniels (born January 13, 1995) is a Filipino professional footballer who plays as a forward for Sukhothai in the Thai League 1, and the Philippines national team.
-He was born in Newport Beach to Hollywood actor and retired kickboxer Gary Daniels and a Filipino mother.
+Kenshiro Michael Lontok Daniels (born January 13, 1995) is a Filipino professional footballer who plays as a forward for Kaya–Iloilo and the Philippines national team.
+He was born in Newport Beach, California to English actor and retired kickboxer Gary Daniels and a Filipino mother.

 Club career

 Kaya

-Daniels began his professional career with the Kaya FC of the United Football League in 2013.
+Daniels began his professional career with the Kaya–Iloilo of the United Football League in 2013.

-In June 2018, after his 5-year spell, Daniels parted ways with Kaya F.C.-Iloilo and moved in Malaysia Super League., alongside Robert Lopez Mendy, Antonio Ugarte, and Miguel Tanton.
+In June 2018, after his 5-year spell, Daniels parted ways with Kaya–Iloilo and moved to the Malaysia Super League, alongside Robert Lopez Mendy, Antonio Ugarte, and Miguel Tanton.

+Stallion Laguna

+The signing of Daniels was announced by Stallion's head coach, Ernie Nierras, through a Facebook post.

 International career

-Daniels was born in Irvine, California to an English father and a Filipino mother which made him eligible to play for England, Philippines and United States.
+Daniels was born in Irvine, California to an English father and a Filipino mother, which made him eligible to play for England, the Philippines and the United States.

 Daniels made his international debut for the Philippines as a substitute in a 0–0 draw over Malaysia in Selayang, Malaysia on March 1, 2014.